dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/upgrade-dbt-version-in-cloud.md

 You can upgrade to **Keep on latest version** no matter which version of dbt you currently have selected.
 As a best practice, dbt Labs recommends that you test the upgrade in development first; use the [Override dbt version](#override-dbt-version) setting to test _your_ project on the latest dbt version before upgrading your deployment environments and the default development environment for all your colleagues.

 :::tip Interested?
-Let us know!

-This feature is available in beta for select customers, rolling out to wider availability through February and March.
-If you're interested in early access, please contact your account team to join!
+This feature is currently available in beta for all dbt-Labs-maintained adapters; rolling out to wider availability in March.

 :::